thirtythreeforty/neolink/README.md

     **Note:** If you use Chocolatey to install Gstreamer, it does this automatically.

-3. Download and extract a [prebuilt binary from continuous integration][ci-download] (click on the topmost commit for the most recent build).

 3. Download and unpack Neolink from the links above.
    1. Note: you can also click on [this link][ci-download] to see all historical builds.
-  You will need to be logged in to GitHub to download directly from the builds page.
+  You will need to be logged in to GitHub to download directly from the builds page (wget doesn't work)

+   Raspberry Pi OS x64 example:

+    ```
+    unzip release-arm64-buster.zip
+    sudo cp neolink /usr/local/bin/
+    sudo chmod +x /usr/local/bin/neolink
+    ```
 4. Write a configuration file for your cameras.
 See the section below.

 5. Launch Neolink from a shell, passing your configuration file: